 The into the Glacier tour is a combination tour of glacier hiking and ice cave exploring.

 The Crystal Ice Cave tour departs from Jökulsárlón Glacier Lagoon and is up to 3 hours in duration.
-A large off-road jeep will take you to a relatively large ice cave located on the bottom of Breiðármerkurjökull Glacier.
-This tour offers you the chance to venture inside the crystal ice cave and take photos of its picturesque crystal surroundings for up to 40 minutes.
-You will then jump back on the jeep which will return you safely to the same location that you started at.
+A large off-road jeep will take you to an ice cave located in Breiðármerkurjökull Glacier, an outlet glacier from Vatnajökull.
+This tour offers you the chance to venture inside one of Vatnajökul’s beautiful crystal ice caves and take photos of its picturesque crystal surroundings.
+You will then jump back on the super jeep which will return you safely back to Jökulsárlón.

-This tour doesn’t include any hiking, it includes exploring the ice cave and offers you the opportunity to take photographs from inside the cave for up to 40 minutes.
+This tour doesn’t include much hiking, it includes exploring the ice cave and offers you the opportunity to take photographs from inside the cave.
 The ice cave is very beautiful, which makes it very popular with many other operators and tourists, for this reason very reason it is therefore likely that you will be sharing the location with other groups.

 If you are looking for a tour that combines a visit to an ice cave with glacier hiking then Into the Glacier is the tour for you.